danindu/ReForge/README.md

     Every AI-generated exploit is executed and tested against the original binary.
 If it fails, contextual output is looped back to the generator to improve the payload via *Model Context Protocol (MCP)*.

 7. **Clean Output for Further Automation**
-    All artefacts — validated exploits, original crashes, logs, and AI reports — are saved in a predictable folder structure suitable for CI/CD pipelines or security audits.
+    All artifacts — validated exploits, original crashes, logs, and AI reports — are saved in a predictable folder structure suitable for CI/CD pipelines or security audits.

 ## Demo

-[demo video]
+[Demo video coming soon]

 ## Prerequisites